YeYan0304/UniMem-artifact/README.md

 4.To compile mutilate correctly, you may need to modify the print statement format in the SConstruct file.

-5.You might get the following error when generating memory access sequence of YCSB-A and YCSB-B: ERROR: a redis.clients.jedis.exceptions.JedisConnectionException: java.net.SocketTimeoutException: Read timed out.When this error occurs, you may need to rerun the program several times.
+5.You might get the following error when generating memory access sequence of YCSB-A and YCSB-B: 'ERROR: a redis.clients.jedis.exceptions.JedisConnectionException: java.net.SocketTimeoutException: Read timed out.'When this error occurs, you may need to rerun the program several times.